KiruthikaRamadoss/Diabetes-Prediction-ML/README.md

 - **Best Model:** Logistic Regression (Accuracy: 96%)
 - **Insights:**
-  - High glucose and HbA1c levels strongly correlate with diabetes.
+  - High glucose and HbA1c levels strongly correlate with diabetes
-  - Lifestyle factors like physical inactivity and smoking also contribute significantly.
+  - Lifestyle factors like physical inactivity and smoking also contribute significantly
-  - SMOTE improved recall without overfitting.
+  - SMOTE improved recall without overfitting

 ---

 ## Conclusion

-- Logistic Regression and SVM performed best overall.
+- Logistic Regression and SVM performed best overall
-- Data preprocessing and class balancing played a key role in boosting model performance.
+- Data preprocessing and class balancing played a key role in boosting model performance
-- The project demonstrates the utility of machine learning in early diabetes detection and preventive healthcare analytics.
+- The project demonstrates the utility of machine learning in early diabetes detection and preventive healthcare analytics

 ---